You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Over the next few years, Dawg continued to play 5 string bass in several different bands, exploring new flavors of funk, hip hop, rock, ambiance, and more.
 Although he found several solid bands in this time, he never quite found the loyal, focused team he was seeking.

 In August 2006, Dawg moved to Los Angeles seeking new creative ventures.
-He performed at several open mics but somehow found himself doing more acting than music.
+He somehow found himself doing more acting than music.
 He appears in several independent film projects and even made it to network television “on a Monday night.”

 In 2009, Dawg started his career at American Radio Networks in Hollywood as a radio announcer.
 He quickly moved up the ranks to having a 1-hour live show on KCLA-FM.
 His shows innovated interviews with subtle background music and other audio treats.